oonkjbr/griddocs/source/Pages/Practices/pilot_jobs.rst

 Pilot job submission
 ====================

-To be able to submit multiple pilot jobs at once, they are submitted to the Grid with a specific :ref:`JDL <jdl>` type called ``Parametric``.
+To be able to submit multiple pilot jobs at once, they are submitted to the Grid with a specific jdl type called ``Parametric``.
 Learn more about this technique in :ref:`parametric jobs <parametric-jobs>` section.

 .. _pilot-frameworks: